tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_response.md

 <a href="http://dev.bitly.com/user_info.html"><img src="{{ "/images_api/bitlyresponsedoc.png" | prepend: site.baseurl }}" alt="Bitly response" /></a>

-Personally, I think the indented approach with different levels of bullets is an eyesore.
+The indented approach with different levels of bullets can be an eyesore, so I recommend avoiding it.

 In [Peter Gruenbaum's API tech writing course on Udemy](https://www.udemy.com/api-documentation-1-json-and-xml/), he also represents the nested objects using tables:

 <a href="http://idratherbewriting.com/2015/05/22/api-technical-writing-course-on-udemy/"><img src="{{ "/images_api/gruenbaumtable.png" | prepend: site.baseurl }}" alt="Peter Gruenbaum course" /></a>

-(However, Gruenbaum's use of tables is mostly to reduce the emphasis on tools and place it more on the content.)
+Gruenbaum's use of tables is mostly to reduce the emphasis on tools and place it more on the content.

 eBay's approach is a little more unique: